Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 #### Snooping payloads on source topic

 Very often you want to use the payloads of existing JSON messages as a sample to define the source template.
-This can be achieved by listening and recording - snooping- to messages on a topic.
+This can be achieved by listening and recording - **snooping** - messages on a topic.

-In order to record JSON payloads on the defined topic a subscrition records the payloads and saves them for later use in a source template.
+In order to record JSON payloads on the defined topic a subscription records the payloads and saves them for later use in a source template.

 The snooping process goes through the steps **ENABLED** -> **STARTED** -> **STOPPED**.